-The following are the steps you’d need to pass through to add AMP Emails to your arsenal with Netcore’s Smartech.
-No matter which provider you’re working with you’d likely need to go through steps that are similar to the ones listed below.
+Following are the steps you’d need to pass through to add AMP for Emails to your arsenal with Netcore’s Smartech.
+No matter which provider you’re working with you’d likely need to go through similar steps as listed below on how to send AMP emails.

 Step 1 – Use Case Validation

 You’ll need to think of a valid use case for AMP Emails that would be most suitable for your organization.
 You can always consult with your Netcore customer representative on this step for ideation and validation.

 Next, you will have to create your AMP Email template using these documents.
 If the use case demands the collection of any data or requires any input fields, we shall help you handle the data at your end with the required endpoints.

 Once created, the template can be visualized in the AMP for email Playground and by conducting AMP email tests.

 The best practice here is to create a fallback HTML for scenarios where your AMP Email doesn’t render in your recipient’s inbox.
 This might be because they’re using an email provider that doesn’t support AMP Email or other extenuating circumstances.

 Step 3 – Verifications and Approvals

 Next, we need to apply to be verified as a sender by Gmail, which takes between 1-2 weeks.
 The sender will have to send the AMP email to Gmail for approval.
 It needs to be a real, production-ready email coming from your production servers (or a server with similar SPF/DKIM/DMARC/From:/Return-Path: headers) including the dynamic email MIME part to [email protected].